ptahdunbar/Vagrant.json/README.md

 No host IP was given to the Vagrant core NFS helper.
 This is an internal error that should be reported as a bug.
 ```
    - Remove any NFS flags from your shared_folders definition in order to use AWS

+## Getting Help

+[Submit an issue](https://github.com/ptahdunbar/PressVarrs/issues/new) and I can provide further assistance.

 > Yarrty yarr matey -_O
 >